Best professional voicemail greetings for 2023

 Are you anxious about telling your boss that you need to go on sick leave?
 Read our blog post to find out more about how to call out sick, including examples of messages you can send to your boss:

-Examples of funny professional voicemail greetings
+Funny professional voicemail greetings

 “Hello, you’ve reached [your name].
 I’m currently not taking calls because…well, I don’t feel like it.
 Leave a message and I’ll call you back as soon as possible.
 Thanks.”